voorloopnul/pipetaxon/README.md

 ## Adding the accession data (optional)

-The accession data is quite large, if you need to get all the data SQLite probably will not handle it very well.
+The accession data is quite large.
+If you need all the ids, SQLite might not be able to handle it very well.
-We have tested `nucl_gb.accession2taxid.gz` with SQLite, the database got 11GB and took one hour to add all the 266 millions of accession IDs in this file.
+We have tested `nucl_gb.accession2taxid.gz` with SQLite, the database size went to around 11GB and took one hour to create all the 266 millions accession IDs from this file.

  ```